peux-os-sic/Peux-Xfce-Poly-v1/details.md

-Polybar configuration present in Peux XFCE 21.01.
+This is the polybar configuration that is present in Peux XFCE 21.01.
 The repository can be found at